How to Supercharge Your

 Well, at least monthly, maybe fortnightly.
 Most of the Rockstar leaders I coach hold them weekly.
 It depends somewhat on the size of your team.
 Also, they don't have to be hour-long meetings.
 Sometimes a 10-15 minute check-in is enough.

 But at least once a month, one of your meetings should be a one-hour meeting.
 Because a 10-15 minute check-in doesn't let you dig deep.
 An effective one on one meeting is not a shallow conversation.
 It is a place to dig deep and to lead your team members into their potential.

 What to talk about

 How to make these conversations boring/a waste of time!

-Firstly, if you ask them - “How's it going?”
-That’s the type of question that will either open up a can of worms and/or you’ll hear crickets, as the person flounders to find an appropriate response.
+That's the type of question that will either open up a can of worms and/or you'll hear crickets, as the person flounders to find an appropriate response.